-- When you select display units other than the measurement default units, you must also enter the units conversion factor: refer to Appendix A1 to determine the units conversion factor for your specific application. - If you select the "off" option on the units selection screen, the display units revert to the measurement default units as supplied. - Converting from one measurement unit to a different display measurement unit may reduce the resolution of the displayed measurements.
+- + When you select display units other than the measurement default units, you must also enter the units conversion factor: refer to Error!
+Not a valid result for table. to determine the units conversion factor for your specific application. - + If you select the "off" option on the units selection screen, the display units revert to the measurement default units as supplied. - + Converting from one measurement unit to a different display measurement unit may reduce the resolution of the displayed measurements.